 Thoughts from Stu’s notepad

-- A majority of the negative reviews (specifically the 1-star) failed to recognize that this mic does NOT plug and play.
+- A majority of the negative reviews (specifically the 1-star) failed to recognize that this mic is NOT a plug-and-play USB.
 It’s an XLR condenser microphone that requires 48v phantom power.
 The difference between a USB microphone and an XLR microphone.
-Please keep this in mind before purchase!
+Please keep this in mind before purchasing!

 - Does well with darker sources, as well as deep, husky male voices.